alexman0145/MyAPIRestful/README.md

 ## Step 3

-You can run this command for start the API back end from the API restful
+You can run this command for start the API back end

 ``` bash
 cd MonApiRestful